-Gallup's effort is headed by the Regulatory Compliance Officer (RCO) as a part of the overall Gallup Ethics and Compliance Program.
-The World Poll regional research directors work closely with the RCO and his representatives as a part of the program.
-The CSR and Vendor Ethics policy is reported on and monitored by the Internal Audit Subcommittee of Gallup's board of directors.
+Gallup's effort is headed by its Regulatory Compliance Officer (RCO) as a part of the overall Gallup Ethics and Compliance Program.
+The World Poll regional research directors work closely with the RCO and his representative as a part of the program.
+The CSR and Vendor Ethics policy is reported on and monitored by the Internal Audit Sub-Committee of Gallup's board of directors.

 CSR and Vendor Ethics Policy

 Gallup's CSR and Vendor Ethics program is shaped by legal requirements, Gallup's chosen ethics, market, industry and societal norms, and the commercial context in which Gallup operates.
 The team has a clear understanding of existing mandatory and voluntary CSR regimes.

 Gallup's program design is responsive to mandatory regimes to ensure compliance with the law.
 The program adheres to other related corporate governance policies (for example, codes of conduct, Foreign Corrupt Practices Act policies and data security policies).
 Gallup implemented its program in late 2015 as a Voluntary CSR Vendor Ethics regime.

 - governance policies, Gallup's chosen ethics and Gallup's goals

 - prevailing thoughts, opinions, activities and commitments of employees and other stakeholders